Memorial Day Weekend

 Each spring, JRC members get out of the city to spend Friday to Sunday of Memorial Day Weekend with family and friends at Perlman Retreat Center in Mukwonago, Wisconsin.
 The weekend is filled with learning, praying, socializing, sports, singing, dancing, games and lots of food.

 We celebrate Shabbat with a Friday evening family service, a spiritually enriching adult Saturday morning service and a family Havdalah ceremony.
 During the weekend, adults have the opportunity to study with clergy, while the kids are invited to join Kamp Kallah for fun activities.
 There is also plenty of free time to connect with family and friends and forge new relationships.

 The Perlman Retreat Center is located on 380 acres of woods and fields, less than two hours from JRC.
 We stay in very basic (but clean) heated rooms that include 2-3 bunk beds and a private bath.
 Some tent camping sites are available at a discount.
 All food is prepared in a kosher kitchen and served buffet style; vegetarian options are available upon request.
 While there are no public showers for campers, some private rooms have showers.
 Campers have access to public bathrooms in two nearby buildings.

 Childcare is available during adult learning, praying and party times; individual babysitters give younger children lots of personal attention.
-Kallah guests are invited to volunteer to babysit and lead activities for the younger kids, under the supervision of Chantal and Carrie.
+Kallah guests are invited to volunteer to babysit and lead activities for the younger kids, under the supervision of Abby and Carrie.